redam94/optimizer-framework/docs/source/concepts/core.md

 ## Models

-Models in Atlas are the predictive engines that estimate outcomes (revenue, awareness, conversions, etc.) based on actions that can be taken.
-The framework is designed to be completely model-agnostic, supporting any type of predictive model.
+Models in Atlas are the predictive engines that estimate outcomes (revenue, awareness, conversions, etc.) based on decisions a business makes.
+Atlas is designed to be completely model-agnostic, supporting any type of predictive model.
 [Models](models.md)

 ### Model Types